What is an enduring power of attorney?

-An Enduring Power of Attorney is a legal document that outlines who you would like to manage your affairs during your lifetime.
+An enduring power of attorney is a legal document that outlines who you would like to manage your affairs during your lifetime.
 Usually, an enduring power of attorney takes effect when you lose capacity to manage your own affairs.

 Losing capacity does not just happen to people who are ageing.
-A loss of capacity can happen at any time in a person’s life and this loss may be temporary or permanent—such as when due to mental disability, acquired brain injury or dementia.
+It can happen at any time and this loss may be temporary or permanent—such as when due to mental disability, acquired brain injury or dementia.

-If you are over 18 and have capacity to understand the nature and the effect of the power you are giving an Attorney, it’s important you plan for your future by making an Enduring Power of Attorney.
+If you are over 18 and have capacity to understand the nature and the effect of the power you are giving, it’s important you plan for your future by making an enduring power of attorney.

-An attorney is the person you nominate to manage your affairs.
+An attorney is the person you name to manage your affairs.
 You can have more than one attorney.
-Attorney/s can be appointed to manage your financial matters and/or your personal and health matters.
+Attorneys can be appointed to manage your financial matters and/or your personal and health matters.

-You can specify when your Attorney/s powers begin and you can also specify what powers they will have.
-This is often referred to as the ‘limits of your Attorney/s powers’.
+You can specify when your attorney’s powers begin and what powers they will have.
+This is often referred to as the ‘limits of your attorney’s powers’.

-A financial Attorney can perform a range of duties such as:
+A financial attorney can do things such as: